SifaKasena/alx-system_engineering-devops/0x02-shell_redirections/README.md

-4-lastlines - prints the last ten lines of file /etc/passwd 5-firstlines - prints the first ten lines of file /etc/passwd 6-third_line - prints the third line of file iacta
+4-lastlines - prints the last ten lines of file /etc/passwd 5-firstlines - prints the first ten lines of file /etc/passwd 6-third_line - prints the third line of file iacta 8-cwd_state - write the output of ls -la to file ls_cwd_content